isomerpages/moe-horizonpri/_our-horizon/School Information/School Rules.md

 permalink: /our-horizon/school-rules/
 description: ""
 third_nav_title: School Information
+variant: markdown
 ---
 ### **School Rules**
 #### **General Rules**
-1\.
-Students who are Singapore Citizens must sing the National Anthem       and take the pledge.
-Students will take the Pledge with the right fist       over the heart.<br>
+1. Students who are Singapore Citizens must sing the National Anthem and take the pledge.
+Students will take the Pledge with the right fist over the heart.
-2\.
-Students are to wear the prescribed school uniform and   modification to the uniform is not allowed.<br>
+2. Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
-3\.
-Students must respect property belonging to the school and others.<br>
-4\.
-Students must be punctual for school and all school activities.<br>
-5\.
-Daily attendance is compulsory.
-Disciplinary action will be taken against cases of truancy.<br>
-6\.
-Absenteeism must be covered by either a medical certificate from a doctor or a letter from parents.<br>
-7\.
-Students must have a permission pass to leave the classroom.<br>
-8\.
-Students are to keep the school compound clean.<br>
-9\.
-Students must display integrity and honesty during examinations.<br>
-10\.
-Being clean shaven e.g. All male students must be clean-shaven at all times.
-Moustache and beards are not allowed.<br>
+3. Being clean shaven e.g. All male students must be clean-shaven at all times.
+Moustache and beards are not allowed.
-11\.
-Students are not allowed to have in their possession any weapon.
+4. Students are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item which is intended to be used to cause harm to others.<br>
+5. Students must attend school activities punctually and remain in the school premise throughout the stipulated hours.
+Absence must be covered by a medical certificate or letter from parents/guardians.
+6. Students must be respectful towards teachers and school staff.
+7. Students must respect and care for property belonging to the school and others.<br>
+8. Students must treat each other with respect and compassion. *Bullying is a serious offence with severe consequences and will not be tolerated.
+9. Students must display integrity and honesty during examinations.<br>

+*Bullying involves repeated and persistent behaviours that causes hurt, distress or humiliations.
+It can be physical, verbal, psychological or social in nature.
+It includes behaviours that are carried out through electronic or digital media.

 #### **Uniforms**
 *   Students must wear the prescribed school uniform.
 Modification to the school uniform is not allowed.